 3. Can I use anything from one school’s essays for another’s?

-4. Are the character limits hard?
+4. Are the word limits hard?

 Yes.
 Limits are placed for a reason, and you must adhere to them.
 Even an infraction of one word isn’t allowed.
 Always follow the instructions on any aspect of your application, including word counts, character counts, or page counts.